How do I access the services for children and young people?

 Is the Specialist School and Children's Home one service?

-Although children cannot live here at St Elizabeth's without attending the School, they are classed as separate services.
+Although children and young people cannot live here at St Elizabeth's without attending the School, they are classed as separate services.
 They work holistically together (with some staff supporting the children in both the home and school) but they are considered separate by OFSTED.
 As a result, they both are assessed and inspected separately by OFSTED and are issued with separate reports.

 If you require further information, or have a question unanswered please do not hesitate to contact us.